sabifo4/II_SRUK_Scientific_Computing/UNIX_terminal/Linux_users.md

 # Terminal in Linux distributions

-If you are a Linux user, you can launch a terminal from which you can run UNIX/Linux commands.
-You already have an easy access to the terminal, but maybe you have never used this.
-Even though the Ubuntu 18.04 version is used to explain the following steps, the same can be applied to any other Ubuntu version or Linux distribution.
-Some of the buttons might be in a different place or the desktop interface might look differently, but the procedure is the same :smile:
+If you are a Linux user, you already have an easy access to the terminal from which you can run UNIX/Linux commands.
+However, maybe you have never used it and you do not really know how to find it.
+Even though the Ubuntu 18.04 version is used to explain the following steps, and maybe some of the buttons might be in a different place or the desktop interface might look differently, the same procedure applies to any other Ubuntu version or Linux distribution :smile:

 Click the `Activities` button from the main menu and a search box will pop up in the middle of your desktop.
 Start typing `terminal` and you will see that immediately